thirdweb-dev/go-sdk/docs/contract_encoder.md

 func (encoder *ContractEncoder) Encode(ctx context.Context, signerAddress string, method string, args ...interface{}) (*types.Transaction, error)
 ```

-Get the unsigned transaction data for any contract call on a contract\.
+Get the unsigned transaction data for any contract call on a contract.

 signerAddress: the address expected to sign this transaction

 method: the name of the contract function to encode transaction data for

-args: the arguments to pass to the contract function\.
+args: the arguments to pass to the contract function.

-returns: the encoded transaction data for the transaction\.
+returns: the encoded transaction data for the transaction.

 #### Example